timecamp-org/good-enough-timecamp-scim-integrations/README.md

 ## Not Yet Implemented

 - Setting to sync only selected things (like only new users)
-- Setting to move disabled users to specific group_id
 - Change of email (use external_id to identify user)
 - Refactor deparments and use array instead of string
 - Unit tests!